-Best small electric cars 2023
+Best small electric cars 2024

 Best small electric cars

-Best small electric car for a budget-friendly desirable model
+Best small electric car for retro style

-Our pick Mini Electric Level 2
+Our pick: MINI Electric Level 2

 The 32.6kWh battery is good for around 140 miles off a single charge, making it one of the most efficient electric cars in terms of miles per kWh.

 While it’s similar in size to the petrol and diesel MINI Hatchback, it’s only available with three doors and four seats.
 All models come with sat-nav, air-con and Apple CarPlay, but if you want things like a reversing camera, a larger media display or a panoramic roof, expect to fork out a lot more.

 Best small electric car for a used car bargain